 What happens to the stryofoam that

-is collected for recycling?
-Check out one use by the Perfect Block.
+one use by the Perfect Block.
 You will love the video.

 Dart